-Alabama state legislators to discuss plans for 2020 session
+Alabama state legislators discuss plans for 2020 session

 The act would change the Stand Your Ground law to add protection for religious sites, allowing those attending church or other religious ceremonies to use guns to protect themselves.

-However, other state leaders say that Alabama’s Stand Your Ground law already offers that same protection.
+However, other state leaders said that Alabama's Stand Your Ground law already offers that same protection.

-Gambling is another topic that we’ve heard discussed in the past and can expect to come up again.
+Gambling is another topic that's been discussed in the past and can be expected to come up again.

 The Poarch Band of Creek Indians has been advertising to offer the state of Alabama $1 billion in exchange for exclusive gaming rights.